 Next, we're going to start working on the vented ridge in this application for SL-16.
-Venting a ridge is very important for any kind of roof and there are a lot of things we must consider.
+There are a few things to consider before you’re able to install your ventilated ridge cap.

 Contact one of our installation experts for tips on how to install your ABC metal roofing panels.